hmans/indiepants/README.md

 Pants Phase 2: A clean IndieWeb implementation of Pants.

+### Status

+* Currently trying to reach feature parity with the previous implementation. ([Roadmap](https://github.com/hmans/indiepants/issues?q=milestone%3AOne))
+* Please don't use this code yet; I'm still messing with the basics.
+* Please don't send unsolicited pull requests.
+If you want to submit a change, talk to me first.

 ### Mission Notes

-* Open-Source from day 1
+* Open-Source from day 1.
-* Use simple and open protocols
+* Use simple and open protocols.
+* Be a good [IndieWeb](http://indiewebify.me/) citizen.

 ### Deploy on Heroku